Counterfactual Learning of Stochastic Policies with Continuous Actions: Conclusion and Discussion

-\subsection{Acknowledgments}
+\subsubsection{Acknowledgments}

-The authors thank Christophe Renaudin (Criteo AI Lab) for his help in the data collection and engineering which was necessary for this project.
-JM was supported by the ERC grant number 714381 (SOLARIS project) and by ANR 3IA MIAI@Grenoble Alpes, (ANR-19-P3IA-0003).
-AB acknowledges support from the ERC grant number 724063 (SEQUOIA project).
+HZ acknowledges support from the Gatsby Charitable Foundation.
+HZ also acknowledges support by the KARAIB AI chair (ANR-20-CHIA-0025-01) and the H2020 Research Infrastructures Grant EBRAIN-Health 101058516.
+JM was supported by ERC grant number 101087696 (APHELEIA project) and by ANR 3IA MIAI@Grenoble Alpes (ANR-19-P3IA-0003).